Raja Chari: NASA career

 In June 2017, Chari was selected for NASA Astronaut Group 22, and reported for duty in August to begin two years of training as an astronaut.

-In December 2020, Chari was selected to be a part of the Artemis Team, a group of astronauts "to help pave the way for the next lunar missions including sending the first woman and next man to walk on the lunar surface in 2024."
+In December 2020, Chari was selected as part of the Artemis team, a group of astronauts "to help pave the way for the next lunar missions including sending the first woman and next man to walk on the lunar surface in 2024."
 The same month, he became the first astronaut from Group 22 to be selected for a space mission, SpaceX Crew-3, which he commanded.
 Chari is the first NASA rookie to command a spaceflight since Joe Engle, who commanded the STS-2 mission in 1981.

 On March 23, 2022, Chari and ESA astronaut Matthias Maurer exited the Quest Joint Airlock on the ISS to perform an EVA.
 However, Maurer's helmet camera became loose, delaying the start of the activities by an hour.
 Chari ultimately secured it using wire, and the spacewalk was completed successfully.

 Personal life

-Chari is married to Holly Schaffter Chari, also a Cedar Falls native, and the couple has three children.
+Chari is married to Holly Schaffter Chari, also a Cedar Falls native, and the couple have three children.